AVIATORS’ CERTIFICATES (‘TICKET’ OR ‘BREVET’)

 8. Certificate tests.

 Also, a hydroplane was used so as to give students practice in travelling fast over water and judging speeds.
-It was capable of 40 knots, made from a float previously fitted to the Gnosspelius-Trotter, and powered by a 40hp Clerget engine which Gnosspelius had purchased in 1910 for his No. 2 hydro-monoplane.
+It was capable of 40 knots, made from a float previously fitted to the Gnosspelius-Trotter, and powered by a 50hp Clerget engine which Gnosspelius had purchased for his No. 2 hydro-monoplane.

-New Regulations were introduced to provide for hydro-aeroplanes in the Royal Aero Club’s tests, effective 1 January 1914:-
+New Regulations were introduced to provide for hydro-aeroplanes in the RAeC tests, effective 1 January 1914.
+In the altitude flight a maximum reading aneroid had to be carried. – Flight magazine, 3 January 1914:-

 1. Candidates must accomplish the 3 following tests, each being a separate flight:-